 • Procurement departments investigate the vendors and subcontractors conditions

 • Project teams and supporting departments perform the classification in accordance with the export control manuals which are corresponding to the Japanese and U.S. requirements respectively.

 No items should be shipped out unless the required screening has been completed.

-Based on the CP, the Legal & Compliance Department is to annually audit the relevant documentations and the implementation situations on the export controls for all of the on-going projects.
+Based on the CP, the Compliance Section, Corporate Services Department is to annually audit the relevant documentations and the implementation situations on the export controls for all of the on-going projects.
 Also, as the preliminary audit, the Department is to select major projects from among such on-going projects and conduct hearings from those concerned on a semi-annual basis.